Are you negotiating cell site contracts?

 Who is on your property?

 Most cell site leases give 24/7 access.
-But who is liable for injuries if workers are uninsured, unlicensed, certified and not WCB registered?
+But who is liable for injuries if site workers are uninsured or not WCB registered?
 Control access to your property and check credentials.

 Can the propety be improved?